Ford Fairlane (Australia): BA (2003–2005)

 For the BA II interior, the black leather seats and leather section of the door trims were replaced with new leather trim dubbed China Beige.
 The Ghia and G220 gained an eight-way power driver’s seat with memory function.
 The G220 was given a leather-wrapped sports steering wheel, and the Ghia a Rhui Maple woodgrain and leather steering wheel, and the LTD gained a Stone Maple woodgrain and leather steering wheel.

-While the only BA II mechanical change was the addition of Sports Control Blade rear-suspension tune for the base Ghia and top-shelf LTD, a DVD rear entertainment system became the standard for the LTD, exchangeable for a sunroof.
+While the only BA II mechanical change was the addition of Sports Control Blade rear-suspension tune for the base Ghia and flagship LTD, a REX (Option 9A, Rear Entertainment Xtreme) DVD entertainment system became the standard for the LTD, exchangeable for a sunroof.

+A total of 121 BA II LTD's are listed as having been manufactured by Ford.

 An interior upgrade that would be carried over in its entirety to the subsequent BF range was the change from black to brushed silver instrument dials and dash clock, and the silver shifter surround, centre cup holder, and ICC fascia became "piano black" with the ICC buttons changed accordingly from black to silver.
 Chrome door handles, vent tips, and door lock barrels were also added.
 The original woodgrain trim was retained until the BF.